Toll Caps in Privatized Road Networks: Optimal price caps for affine latencies

-\end{example} \begin{remark} The network pricing game of Example \ref{ex:mul} exhibits another interesting phenomenon: if $\ell_3(x_3)=a_3\cdot x_3+\frac{6}{5}$ with $a_3\leq 2/3$, the equilibrium flow and profit of firm 3 is $0$, whereas if if $\ell_3(x_3)=a_3\cdot x_3+\frac{6}{5}$ with $a_3> 2/3$, the equilibrium flow and profit is strictly positive.
+\end{example} \begin{remark} The network pricing game of Example \ref{ex:mul} exhibits another interesting phenomenon: if $\ell_3(x_3)=a_3\cdot x_3+\frac{6}{5}$ with $a_3\leq 2/3$, then every equilibrium yields a profit of 0 for firm 3, whereas if $\ell_3(x_3)=a_3\cdot x_3+\frac{6}{5}$ with $a_3> 2/3$, then the equilibrium is unique and yields a strictly positive profit for firm 3.
 This implies that firm 3 is worse off by being congestion free than by being sufficiently congestion dependent.
 The reason is that in the former case firm 3 is too competitive, and thus its two competitors set prices in such a way that prevents the third firm from entering the market. \end{remark}

-\section{Optimal Price Caps for Duopolies}
+\section{Optimal price caps for duopolies}

 In this section, we compare the latency costs of optimal price caps with those of optimal solutions minimizing total congestion (ignoring price competition).
 The aim of this comparison is to reveal the possible strength of introducing price caps as a mechanism.
 Our results, however, only hold for duopolies, that is, we assume $n=2$ for the following analysis.
 We conjecture though that our results carry over to general $n$ (in the spirit of Pigou instances).